Winnipeg Cyclone: History

 The Winnipeg Cyclone was established on October 3, 1995 as one of the founding five franchises of the International Basketball Association and only one of two Canadian teams that existed in the league.

 The team ownership group consisted of majority owners Earl and Cheryl Barish and future Winnipeg mayor Sam Katz as part owner.

-On October 10, 1995 the Cyclone announced the signing of Curt Pickering as the team’s inaugural Head Coach.
+On October 10, 1995 the Cyclone announced the signing of Curt Pickering as the team’s inaugural head coach.

 The first player to sign with the club was Shannon Sharpe, a 6'7 Guard from Long Island University.

-The Cyclone Lost their inaugural game on December 5, 1995 100-91 @ Black Hills Posse.
+Arthur Agee played for the team in 1995.
+Agee starred in the 1994 documentary Hoop Dreams.
+The Cyclone lost their inaugural game on December 5, 1995 with a score of 100-91 to the home team Black Hills Posse.